What is a Missing Participant?

 - Perform "Last-Ditch" Creative Searches.
 When the best practices above yield no results, locating missing participants becomes an art form, where success depends upon persistence and creativity applied in using the internet to locate a participant or to identify beneficiaries.

 More Information on Missing Participants

-RCH’s Lost & Missing Participants locator service delivers the most effective and flexible participant locator service for plan sponsors with large numbers of separated participants.
+RCH’s Lost & Missing Participants location service delivers the most effective and flexible participant locator service for plan sponsors with large numbers of separated participants.

 Designed for plan sponsors with large numbers of separated and missing participants, RCH Lost & Missing Participant Services includes best practices to flexibly and affordably locate them, including:

-Level 2 searches include Level 1 electronic search, plus mailings to original and updated addresses, including RCH Service Center access
+- Level 2 searches include Level 1 electronic search, plus mailings to original and updated addresses -- also includes RCH Service Center access.

 For a full brochure on RCH Lost & Missing Participants Services, click here